dagbay/woven_monopoly/README.md

 ```
 bundle exec rspec
 ```
-If you want to test a specific file repo.
+If you want to test a specific file.
 Simply type:
 ```
 bundle exec rspec spec/features/name_of_spec.rb
 ```